-Building on the previous PowerBook G4 laptop, but adding dual Intel processors for the first time, the laptop immediately makes waves in the tech community.
+Building on the previous PowerBook G4 laptop, the new laptop adds dual-core Intel processors for the first time.
+The MacBook Pro immediately makes waves in the tech community.
 And did we mention its awesome MagSafe connector?

-If the name gave people reason to be skeptical about the MacBook Pro, however, Apple made sure this was a machine that delivered on what it promised.
+Although the name gave people reason for skepticism about the MacBook Pro, Apple made sure the machine delivered on what it promised.
 In a very rare move, the laptop shipped with a faster CPU than initially announced, offering even better performance while staying at the same price point.

-The cheaper $1,999 MacBook Pro promised a 1.67 GHz CPU, but actually shipped at 1.83 GHz, while the higher-end $2,499 machine was promised at 1.83 GHz and shipped at 2.0 GHz.
-Once again, Apple was determined to outperform rivals.
-Its Intel Core Duo CPU meant that it offered up to five times the performance of its predecessor.
+The $1,999 MacBook Pro promised a 1.67 GHz CPU, but actually shipped at 1.83 GHz.
+The higher-end $2,499 machine jumped from 1.83 GHz to 2.0 GHz.
+Once again, Apple seemed determined to outperform rivals.
+The MacBook Pro’s Intel Core Duo CPU meant offered up to five times the performance of its predecessor.

-The concept was taken from the magnetic connectors used in deep fryers and other cooking appliances, where the safety feature saved cooks from potentially spilling dangerously hot liquids.
-Apple improved upon it, and was therefore granted a patent, by finding a way to make the connector symmetrical and reversible, thereby making it incredibly easy to use.
+Apple borrowed the concept from the magnetic connectors used in deep fryers and other cooking appliances to protect cooks from spilling dangerously hot liquids.
+Apple improved upon it (and earned a patent) by making the connector symmetrical and reversible — and thus incredibly easy to use.

-In addition to this, the new MacBook Pro boasted a 15.4-inch LCD widescreen display and built-in iSight camera, both representing advances for Apple laptops.
+The new MacBook Pro also boasted a 15.4-inch LCD widescreen display and built-in iSight camera, both advances for Apple laptops.

 Did you own the original MacBook Pro?
 Do you think Apple’s MacBook Pro product line has lived up to its early promise?
 Leave your comments below.